pydantic/pydantic/docs/usage/types/custom.md

     third_party_type: PydanticThirdPartyType

-# Demonstrate that this field is handled correctly, that ints are parsed into ThirdPartyType, and that
+# Demonstrate that this field is handled correctly, that ints are parsed into `ThirdPartyType`, and that
 # these instances are also "dumped" directly into ints as expected.
 m_int = Model(third_party_type=1)
 assert isinstance(m_int.third_party_type, ThirdPartyType)